-The Local Government Performance Reporting Framework (LGPRF) based projected underlying result for the 2023-24 year is a deficit of \$990,000 (-7.9%).
+The Local Government Performance Reporting Framework (LGPRF) based projected underlying result for the 2023-24 year is a deficit of \$331,000 (-2.5%).

-The LGPRF based underlying result is impacted by the timing of recurrent operating grants (especially FAG), non-recurrent operating grants and non-recurrent operating expenses included in the budget of a particular year.
-As a result, the underlying result is more meaningful when it is assessed excluding the impact of non-recurrent operating income and expense items and adjusted for the timing of recurrent operating grants, where applicable, as defined in the Council Plan of the Borough.
+The LGPRF based underlying result is impacted by the timing of recurring operating grants (especially FAG), non-recurring operating grants and non-recurring operating expenses included in the budget of a particular year.
+As a result, the underlying result is more meaningful when it is assessed excluding the impact of non-recurring operating income and expense items and adjusted for the timing of recurring operating grants, where applicable, as defined in the Council Plan of the Borough.

+Underlying Result Forecast Actual Budget

+2022-23 2023-24

+\$'000 \$'000

-Underlying Result Forecast Draft Actual Budget 2022-23 2023-24 \$'000 \$'000 Based on the LGPRF measure Surplus / (deficit) for the year 1,999 427 Less: Grants - capital (non-recurrent) (2,239) (1,417) Less: Contributions - monetary - capital 0 0 Adjusted underlying surplus / (deficit) (240) (990) Adjusted Underlying Result - % -1.9% -7.9% Based on the Council Plan measure Adjusted underlying surplus / (deficit) - LGPRF (240) (990) Adjusted for: Allocating FAG to the year they relate 499 96 Annualised Road to Recovery grant (R2R) 40 40 Removal of non-recurrent operating grant (238) (92) Removal of non-recurrent operating project-related costs 569 808 Removal of waste management cost to be recovered in future years 64 27 Removal of costs associated with parallel running of new and existing systems for planned system changeover 0 90 Removal of the impact of the sale of assets (735) (35) Adjusted underlying surplus / (deficit) (40) (56)
+Based on the LGPRF measure

+Surplus / (deficit) for the year (as per the Comprehensive Income Statement) 1,999 1,085

+Less: Grants - capital (non-recurrent) (2,239) (1,417)

+Less: Contributions - monetary - capital 0 0

+Adjusted underlying surplus / (deficit) (240) (331)

+Adjusted Underlying Result - % -1.9% -2.5%

+On recurring basis (based on the Council Plan measure) Adjusted underlying surplus / (deficit) - LGPRF (240) (331) Adjusted for: Allocating FAG to the year they relate 499 96 Annualised Road to Recovery grant (R2R) 40 40 Removal of grant-funded non-recurring operating project related costs net of grants (council contribution) 0 (13) Removal of non- recurring operating project related costs funded via Council's own funds (reserve and operational cash) - Note 1.
+331 252 Removal of waste management cost to be recovered in future years 64 14 Removal of costs associated with parallel running of new and existing systems for planned system changeover 90 Removal of the impact of the sale of assets (735) (35) Adjusted underlying surplus / (deficit) (40) 139 Adjusted Underlying Result - % -0.37% 1.22%